Pre-pruning machine

 Some machines also offer gimlet removal systems to clean the support wires.

-Adjusting and using the pre-cutter
+Setting up and using the pre-cutter

 Cutting height